 It’s a new world for many people, but they’re impossible to ignore, and now some of the best-known food chains across the country are hungry to get their slice.
 It shouldn’t come as a surprise to see, as marketing experts love nothing more than leaning on other popular cultural trends.
 From Wendy’s roasting people on social media to Starbucks bringing their Unicorn Frappuccino to the table after seeing images of brightly colored foods being shared online.
 Some of the most loved brands are exploiting the new technology and putting NFTs on their menu too; we’ve compiled a list of some of those latest offerings below.

 Taco Bell took a different stance regarding their utilization of the NFT; they launched their campaign as a vehicle to raise money for charity.
-The brand, known for its Mexican-style offerings were the first food outlet to launch its NFT to the public, and they sold images of their most popular food items with great success.
-The 25 images were snatched off the virtual marketplace by hungry customers, who were all more than happy to get their tacos in support of Live Más Scholarship through the Taco Bell Foundation.
+The brand, known for its Mexican-style offerings was the first food outlet to launch its NFT to the public, and it sold images of its most popular food items with great success.
+The 25 images were snatched off the virtual marketplace by hungry customers, who were all more than happy to get their tacos in support of the Live Más Scholarship through the Taco Bell Foundation.
 Also, the added incentive was, the purchaser of the token would also receive a $500 electronic Taco Bell gift card.

 Although these are initiatives that companies already used in 2021, with the ongoing interest in NFTs as a whole, it would be surprising if they’re not used in marketing strategies throughout the coming year too to raise further revenue.
 So maybe it could be something you use for your business too?
 However, if you are not thinking of bringing digital tech into your offering, remember to look at our previous article here on Foodesoft on how you can enhance your brand in 2022.